The degree-restricted random process is far from uniform: Core switching arguments

 \subsection{Key lemmas: switching and counting results for clusters}

 In this subsection we state our main switching results for clusters, along with relevant counting results.

 We start with the following switching-type result between upper and lower clusters, whose proof we defer to~\refS{sec:goodswitch}.
 Recall that~$Z(C)=\sum_{G\in C} Z(G) = \sum_{G \in C}\sum_{\sigma \in \Pi_G}Z(\sigma)$ is proportional to the probability that the relaxed $\bdn$-process produces a graph from the cluster~$C$, see~\eqref{def:ZG}--\eqref{def:ZS}.
-So \refL{switch} intuitively states that, up to some local averaging\footnote{Since~$C^+$ and~$C^-$ have the same cardinality, \refL{switch} shows that $\sum_{G\in C^+} Z(G)/|C^+|\ge \sum_{G\in C^-} Z(G)/|C^-|$, which in concrete words means that~$Z(G)$ averaged over~$G \in C^{+}$ is at least at large as~$Z(G)$ averaged over~$G \in C^-$.}, the relaxed $\bdn$-process prefers the edges~$ab, xy$ over the edges~$ax, by$, i.e., prefers configuration-graphs with more small edges (which is consistent with~\refR{rem:lowertail} and the heuristics from~\refS{sec:mainresult}). \begin{lemma}[Switching of clusters] For all for switching-partners~$C^+,C^-$, we have~${Z(C^+)\ge Z(C^-)}$. \end{lemma} We would like to strengthen the conclusion of \refL{switch} to ${Z(C^+)\ge (1+\epsilon)Z(C^-)}$ for some $\epsilon>0$.
-We believe that this holds for all pairs~$C^+,C^-$, but for technical reasons we only prove it for clusters with special properties, defined below as \emph{good clusters} (which suffices, since a significant proportion of clusters turns out to be good).
-The main difficulty is that when the vertex~$A$ or~$B$ become saturated during the final few steps of the relaxed $\bdn$-process, then the number of unsaturated vertices~$\G_i$ is so small that a small (additive) change to it could have a significant effect on~$Z(\s)$.
+So \refL{switch} intuitively states that, up to some local averaging\footnote{Since~$C^+$ and~$C^-$ have the same cardinality, \refL{switch} shows that $\sum_{G\in C^+} Z(G)/|C^+|\ge \sum_{G\in C^-} Z(G)/|C^-|$, which in concrete words means that~$Z(G)$ averaged over~$G \in C^{+}$ is at least at large as~$Z(G)$ averaged over~$G \in C^-$.}, the relaxed $\bdn$-process prefers the edges~$ab, xy$ over the edges~$ax, by$, i.e., prefers configuration-graphs with more small edges (which is consistent with~\refR{rem:lowertail} and the heuristics from~\refS{sec:mainresult}). \begin{lemma}[Switching of clusters] For all switching-partners~$C^+,C^-$, we have~${Z(C^+)\ge Z(C^-)}$. \end{lemma} We would like to strengthen the conclusion of \refL{switch} to ${Z(C^+)\ge (1+\epsilon)Z(C^-)}$ for some $\epsilon>0$, but for technical reasons we only prove it for clusters with special properties, defined below as \emph{good clusters} (which suffices, since a significant proportion of clusters turns out to be good).
+The main difficulty in proving it for all clusters is that when the vertex~$A$ or~$B$ become saturated during the final few steps of the relaxed $\bdn$-process, the number of unsaturated vertices~$\G_i$ is so small that a small (additive) change to it could have a significant effect on~$Z(\s)$; cf.~equation~\eqref{def:Zsigma} and Observation~\ref{obs:unsaturated}.
 The definition of good clusters will intuitively ensure that such `late saturation effects' have limited impact on our arguments.
 Recall that~$G_{ab,xy}$ is the set of configuration-graphs with degree sequence~$\bdn$ that contain the edges~$ab, xy$, see~\refS{sec:clusterdefinition}. \begin{definition}[Good edge-sequences and clusters] An edge-sequence $\s$ of $G\in G_{ab,xy}$ is called \emph{good with respect to $a,b,x,y$} if the following two conditions hold: \begin{enumerate} \itemindent 0.125em \itemsep 0.125em \parskip 0.125em \item [(i)] no points of~${X, Y}$ are adjacent to any points of ${A, B}$ in $G$, and \item[(ii)] the vertices~$A$ and~$B$ are both saturated in the first $(1-\zeta)m$ steps, where